sean-parent/sean-parent.github.io/_posts/2017-07-10-future-ruminations.md

 I do not believe that the issue of context (executors) can be meaningfully separated from futures with continuations.

-Unfortunately, this is not a universal answer, there are problems where futures are useful, which have nothing to do with asynchronous development and you want a fast implementation that doesn't require synchronization always executes continuations immediately.
+Unfortunately, this is not a universal answer, there are problems where futures are useful, which have nothing to do with asynchronous development and you want a fast implementation that doesn't require synchronization and always executes continuations immediately.
 A channel as a stream of futures for connecting co-routines as communicating sequential processes is one possible example.
 As of yet, I don't have enough experience with implementing this to fully understand the impact on the design of futures.

 ## Conclusions